nighthawkcoders/lax/README.md

 ## Project Ideation 🚀
 Our project intends to build up women in STEM.
 Women in STEM that empower the goals of science.
 Quiz- are you a good advocate for women's rights?
 Users can sign up.
 API list of powerful women in STEM.
 Forum on feelings- How are you feeling today?
 Mrs. Naidu is going to be our sponsor.<br>

 Notes from Mrs. Sullivan: Some of their athletics teams have websites.
-Like swim and dive, [football](https://www.dnfootball.com/) and [volleyball](https://dnhsboysvolleyball.com/).
+Like [football](https://www.dnfootball.com/) and [volleyball](https://dnhsboysvolleyball.com/).
 It has calendars, schedules, registration, information for parents, sponsorships, about us, staff, rosters, photo uploads, search bars, contacts and donation information.
 - Lacrosse foundation...
 She said she'd be happy with something like volleyball's site.
 - Work with her on hosting